About Broken City Lab

 Senior Research Fellows

-Danielle Sabelli has a BA (Hons) in Visual Arts and Communications Studies, an MA in Communications and Social Justice, and is pursuing her JD in the Faculty of Law at the University of Windsor.
+Danielle Sabelli holds a BA (Hons) in Visual Arts and Communications Studies, an MA in Communications and Social Justice, and JD from the Faculty of Law at the University of Windsor.
+She is currently a lawyer in the DTES in Vancouver.

 Joshua Babcock is a multidisciplinary visual artist from Windsor, Ontario.
 Joshua creates works that relate to themes such as environmental aesthetics, human traits in consumer products, death and its usage in marketing, societal violence, biological processes, human curiosity, and class identification.
 With a particular interest in scientific forms of presentation, he spends the majority of his time working with paint, ink, graphite, found objects, and photography.
 Joshua’s work is often a response, literally or figuratively, to the materials with which he works.
 He holds a B.A. in Visual Arts from the University of Windsor and is currently living and working in Windsor.